 Electronic assessment data is available in bulk in various computerized formats, and is produced by jurisdiction or on a province-wide basis.
 Data is available in the standard Data Advice format, or can be customized to suit the needs of the customer.

-Assessment Services for First Nations
+Assessment Services for Indigenous communities

 (This page does not apply to assessment of treaty lands.)

-First Nations and Taxation of Real Estate on Reserve Lands
+Indigenous Communities and Taxation of Real Estate on Reserve Lands

 In 1988, federal government passed amendments to the

 Indian Act allowing Indigenous communities to tax real property on reserve lands.
 In 2006, the federal government enacted the